 This continues when the roads are wet with reassuring traction on slick tarmac.
 They also exhibit a supreme suppleness that calms rough roads, and lends additional smoothness to the bike beyond the benefits of big volumes and low pressures.

-The Eagle F1 is available in clincher and tubeless.
+The Eagle F1 is available as both a clincher and tubeless tyre.
 I’ve tested both and the performance of each is impressive and on par with other high-end tyres.

 The tubeless installation was among the easiest on test, thanks to a proprietary dual-angle bead design that helps to capture the air before the tyre is seated.
 No tyre levers or tubeless inflators needed.